thelonious/kld-intersections/README.md

 - Polygon
 - Rectangle

-WARNING: Please note that the bézier intersections are not well-behaved.
-Unfortunately, over the past decade since I wrote this code, I have not been able to address those issues due to time constraints.
-I've made this code public in the hopes that someone with better math abilities than me might be able see what those issues are.
+WARNING: Please note that the bézier-bézier intersections are not well-behaved.
+There is work being done to make these more stable, but no eta is available at this time.
+As a workaround, bézier shapes can be approximated using polygons and then the appropriate polygon intersection method can be used with that result.

 ## Install